StewartPan/devmock/README.md

 *  **Start**

     After finishing configuration, using the following command to start mock server:

-    ``` shell
+    ```
     devmock server -d configFolderPath
     ```

     `server`: start devmock as http/https server, you can also use `ws` for websocket(unavailable right now).

     `-d`: specify the absolute/relative directory where `config.js` is located.

 *  **Replay**

     After you recorded API responses(they will be stored as `json` file in specified dir, if the response is compressed, it will be decompressed. supports `gzip` and `deflate` encoding. when replay it will be compressed using original encoding), their corresponding routes will be written in `routes` in `config.js` like following: